-Compensation is a way leadership of the organization communicates its vision, its way through its strategy and roles and expectations from its employees.
-This also help in telling employees how the organization will reward the effort (incentives) employees put it to achieve the vision.
+Compensation is a way the leadership of the organization communicates its vision, the roles and expectations from its employees.
+This also helps in telling the employees as to how the organization will reward the efforts they put in to achieve the Vision.
 Long-term incentives are an effective way of rewarding those who create value that contributes to company growth.
-The plan requires a business to envision the future of an organization and the key elements that need to be transformed for that growth to occur.
+The plan requires a business to envision the future and the key elements that would be needed to transform for that growth to occur.
 The long-term incentive plan is then built around the behaviors and results that need to be achieved if that future company vision is to be realized.
 Therefore, compensation plans of long term incentives should not be viewed as an additional expense.

 How Employee Stock Ownership Plans or ESOPs work?

 The employer offers the employee an option to buy a certain number of stocks at a predetermined price, also called the Exercise Price.
 The employee can exercise the option only if he is with the company for the period mentioned in the ESOP agreement.
 The Exercise Price can be either the market price or the price which is less than the market price.
 Under ESOPs, the company can offer stocks to employees either directly or through a trust.

 - When you exercise the option, the difference between the Exercise Price and the market value of the stock is considered as income from salary and taxed as per the tax slab